AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-campaigns-setting-up-your.md

 ### Creating a New Campaign {#creating-a-new-campaign}

-To create a new campaign:

 1. From **Campaigns**, select your new brand in the left pane, or double-click the icon in the right pane.

-   The overview will be shown (empty if the brand is new).
+   The overview is shown (empty if the brand is new).

 1. Click **New...** and specify the **Title**, **Name** and template to be used for your new campaign.

    ![chlimage_1-19](assets/chlimage_1-19.png)

 1. Click **Create**.
-Your new campaign will be shown in the MCM.
+Your new campaign is shown in the MCM.

 ### Defining the Properties for Your New Campaign {#defining-the-properties-for-your-new-campaign}